bdb-project/tin-star/README.md

 ## Release notes

 Release 1 was compiled with Inform 6 version 6.42 and the PunyInform library version 5.14.
 This was released for [ParserComp 2025](https://itch.io/jam/parsercomp-2025), but this was an accidental release of an earlier development version.

+Release 2 was compiled with Inform 6 version 6.42 and the PunyInform library version 5.14.1.
+This was the corrected version for ParserComp 2025.